We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 • Customer Satisfaction

-Paramedic Services employs over 300 staff, which include full and part time Paramedics, Supervisors and administrative support staff.
-All paramedics are certified as Primary Care Paramedics (PCP) or Advanced Care Paramedics (ACP) through the The Sunnybrook Centre for Prehospital Medicine (SCPM) Base Hospital Program.
+Paramedic Services employs over 440 staff, which include full and part time Paramedics, Supervisors and administrative support staff.
+All paramedics are certified as Primary Care Paramedics (PCP) or Advanced Care Paramedics (ACP) through the Sunnybrook Centre for Prehospital Medicine (SCPM) Base Hospital Program.

-Paramedic Services is made up of 3 main program areas; Logistics, Operations and Performance, Quality and Development.
-Each of these program areas have a specific focus within the service and have an integral part in the successful delivery of safe, professional and skilled service to the County of Simcoe residents and visitors.
+Paramedic Services is made up of two main program areas including Logistics and Community Programs, and Operations.
+Each area has a specific focus within the service and an integral part in the successful delivery of safe, professional and skilled service to the County of Simcoe residents and visitors.

 Our Mission